-All Mode I students take GEOG 3061 (Dissertation) and any twenty units from the complete list of courses on offer to Mode II students, with the exception of GEOG 3060, providing that any course chosen has not already been taken as part of their second year programme.
+In addition they must take GEOG 3061 (Dissertation) and additional courses to make up their required total of 24 units.
+They may choose any courses from the complete list of courses on offer to Mode II students, with the exception of GEOG 3060, providing that any course chosen has not already been taken as part of their second year programme.
 Opportunities may be provided to permit students to take up to four units in other Departments of the Faculty of Arts and in the Geology Department, Faculty of Science, with the approval of the Geography Department and the receiving Department.
-Details of availability and conditions may be obtained from the Department.
+Details of availability and conditions may be obtained from the Geography Department.
+Many courses are examined in part or totally by continuous assessment and in making their selection, students must ensure that no more than 25% of their total marks is derived from continuous assessment.
+The dissertation (GEOG 3061) is excluded from this total.

-Dissertation
+GEOG 3061 Dissertation

-Students complete a research project, worth four units, on a topic approved in advance by the Department, usually around 8,000 to 10,000 words in length.
-The dissertation will involve a bibliographic review as well as a statement of the methods and results associated with the project.
+This is a research project of some originality on a topic approved in advance by the Department of approximately 10,000 words in length.
+It is expected that this project will be of substantially greater scope and depth than GEOG 3060, reflecting its four-unit weighting.
+The dissertation will involve a bibliographic review and will include a statement of the methods and results associated with the project.

-Notes for all Final Year Students:
+Notes for all Final Year Students

-- Not all the courses listed above will be available in any one academic year and courses additional to this list may also be offered. - Courses will not be offered where demand is not sufficient while it may be necessary to limit enrolment in other cases.
+- Not all the courses listed above will be available in any one academic year and courses additional to this list may also be offered. - Continuous assessment is a central part of many courses.
+In addition an F following a course title indicates that the course involves fieldwork, and an L that it involves laboratory or practical work.
+Students who do not complete assignments, fieldwork, laboratory or practical work may be required to withdraw from a course.
+In such circumstances s/he will not be permitted to sit any written examination in that course. - Courses will not be offered where demand is not sufficient while it may be necessary to limit enrolment in other cases.
 The list of courses on offer in any academic year will be available in September and students will be required to make a binding choice of courses early in the first semester.
-Some courses have prerequisites which in some cases require attendance at specific courses either in second year or third year Geography.
-Most courses begin the first semester.
+Some courses have pre-requisites which in some cases require attendance at specific courses either in second year or third year Geography.
+Most courses begin in the first semester.